PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 Event-related Pre-processing Is Not Event-related
 -------------------------------------------------

-For an event-related analysis most of the processing is done on data samples that are somehow derived from a set of events.
+For an event-related analysis, most of the processing is done on data samples that are somehow derived from a set of events.
 The rest of the data could be considered irrelevant.
 However, some preprocessing is only meaningful when performed on the full time series and not on the segmented